ceerqueira/ceerqueira/README.md

 And for pentest practice i use HackTheBox.

-advanced knowledge in physics and mathematics 📖
+advanced knowledge in Algorithms, Data Structures, Programming Logic, Calculus and Physics 📖

 <h5>A little bit about me... 🙍🏻 </h5>